IkarosKappler/tswebpack/README.md

 Some people still like to load the `cjs` version (which is the web browser compatible version) directly into their HTML document using `<script src="...">` tags.

-I have seen people who add the bundle into their repository, some don't.
+I have seen people who add the bundle to their repository, some don't.

 It's up to you, but imagine that not everyone has a build chain set up and ready and maybe just want to have a peek into your library.
 Imagine there is a bundled file that's ready to be used out of the box.

+Cool, eh?
 So let's bundle our project.

 ## Bundling: Rollup or webpack